 TRAEFIK_PROTOCOL=https

-The default rocketchat-compose repository includes Grafana and Prometheus to provide a powerful, out-of-the-box monitoring solution for your workspace.
-This allows you to visualize key metrics, track performance, and gain insights into the health of your Rocket.Chat instance.
+The rocketchat-compose repository includes Grafana (for visualization) and Prometheus (for data collection) to provide a powerful, out-of-the-box monitoring solution for your workspace.
+This setup allows you to visualize key metrics, track performance, and gain insights into the health of your Rocket.Chat instance.

-You can choose to access Grafana either through a path (e.g., https://your-domain.com/grafana
+You can choose to access Grafana either through a URL path (e.g., https://your-domain.com/grafana

 ) or a subdomain (e.g., https://grafana.your-domain.com